Dual Enrollment FAQs

-University of Memphis Dual Enrollment college credit is widely transferable to other colleges/universities throughout the US.
+University-level college credit is widely transferable to other colleges/universities throughout the US.
 Please contact the postsecondary institution(s) for their specific policy on Dual transfer credit.

 TCAT Dual Enrollment credit is transferable to any other TCAT in the State and some technical colleges.
 TCAT clock hours are typically not transferable to most 2-year/4-year colleges and universities.